 The November 2021 elections of the new political office bearers in the Sundays River Valley Municipality has necessitated the development of a new five-year strategic plan informed by the provisions in the municipal systems Act no.32 of 2000, the Integrated Development Plan 2022-2027.
-The previous Council has approved the Process Plan as the guiding document to develop a new Integrated Development Plan 2022-2023.
+In august 2022, the Council has approved the Process Plan as the guiding document to develop a new Integrated Development Plan 2023-2024.